 When it comes to foundation, you'll need one with some kind of coverage – sheer formulas just won't do.
 Green and orange corrector in particular will show right through tinted moisturizer, BB cream or sheer liquid foundation.
 (If you've been struggling to hide severe circles or any kind of discolouration that won't stay hidden, chances are you're already using something with more pigment anyway, right?)
 You want at least a medium coverage, something you can build if you need a bit more pigment in some areas.

 Full-coverage foundation is another option.
 Not everyone wants a full-coverage formula because sometimes it can look like a mask, and you absolutely need a perfect match to the skin on your neck.
-But if you've got something to camouflage, full-coverage foundation may well be your fastest hide-everything option – you mightn't need additional colour correction.
+But if you've got something to camouflage, full-coverage foundation may well be your fastest hide-everything option – you might not need additional colour correction.
 And you can blend it to reduce coverage in other areas.

 In terms of concealer, most CC palettes include a couple of shades that you can use on top, or mix to get your ideal shade.
 If you have a concealer with decent coverage already, try that over your corrector to see how it works.